 2 dead and 5 injured in Arizona shooting

-Two people are dead and five others were injured in a shooting Saturday night in Yuma, Arizona, police said.
+Two people are dead and five others were injured in a shooting the night of Saturday, May 14 in Yuma, Arizona, police said.

 Officers with the Yuma Police Department responded to a shooting at a location in the 3800 block of S. J Edward Drive at around 10:54 p.m.